Is it possible to command the EPOS4 (or EPOS2) by Python?

 A solution which is favored by most users is the "ctypes" library for Python.

-This library is quite often installed by default by Python programming environments.
-The "ctypes" library is a foreign function library which provides "C" compatible data types and allows calling DLL functions (like present by maxon "EPOS Command library").
+This library is quite often installed by Python programming environments (Linux and Windows) by default. ctypes is a function library which provides "C" compatible data types and allows calling DLL functions (like present by maxon's "EPOS Command library").

 The usage of "ctypes" is explained by the following article: